isomerpages/nlb-biblioasia/_jan-2010/Sumbangan Cendekiawan Peranakan Arab Persuratan Melayu: 1900 an Hingga 1960 an.md

   several Arab immigrants in the literary fields of Malay journalism, publishing and printing from the 1900s to the 1960s.
 ---
-#### Senior Librarian&nbsp;_Sundusia Rosdi_&nbsp;explores the contributions of several Arab immigrants in the literary fields of Malay journalism, publishing and printing from the 1900s to the 1960s.
+#### Senior Librarian *Sundusia Rosdi* explores the contributions of several Arab immigrants in the literary fields of Malay journalism, publishing and printing from the 1900s to the 1960s.

 <img style="width:50%;" src="/images/Vol%205%20Issue%204/Sumbangan/Transcending%20borders.jpg">
- <div style="background-color: white;">Antara buku-buku rujukan mengenai pendatang-pendatang Arab di Nusantara.
-All rights reserved, KITLV Press, 2002.</div>
+ <div style="background-color: white;">Antara buku-buku rujukan mengenai pendatang-pendatang Arab di Nusantara. <i>All rights reserved, KITLV Press, 2002.</i></div>

 #### **Dari Hadhramaut dan Mekah ke Nusantara**